kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 }
 ```

-After editing the file, IntelliJ IDEA will automatically prompt us import the changed Gradle files.
+After editing the file, IntelliJ IDEA will automatically prompt us to import the changed Gradle files.
 Alternatively, we can also press the "🔁 Reimport All Gradle Projects" button in the Gradle tool window.

 #### HTML page